R1sh11172/SchellingModelSegregation/README.md

 # SchellingModelSegregation
-Implementaiton of Schelling's Model of Segregation
+Implementation of Schelling's Model of Segregation